KamilSJaron/smudgeplot/README.md

 cd smudgeplot
 ```

-2. Install the R package that is needed for plotting
+2. Install the R package that is needed for plotting.
+For the installation you will need R package `devtools`, the rest of the dependencies is installed automatically.

 ```
 Rscript install.R